Heimdall (character): All-Mother

-The rebuilding of Asgard comes with a new ruler, the All-Mother.
+The rebuilding of Asgard comes with a new ruler, the All-Mother Frigga.
 She asks Heimdall to look into the future, where he sees unknown assassins attempting to kill her.
 He also manages to note something is wrong with the God of Thunder, Tanarus.
-This Thunder God severely injures Heimdall, leaving him unable to protect the All-Mother and warn others of the mystery of his attacker.
+Tanarus severely injures Heimdall, leaving him unable to protect the All-Mother and warn others of the mystery of his attacker.

 Odin returns, and yet another carries Mjolnir, Jane Foster.
-When Odin sends Cul to bring down Jane on Bifrost itself, Heimdall fights back, knowing this would end with him imprisoned, as the former All-Mother is now imprisoned under Odin's orders.
+When Odin sends the Serpent to bring down Jane on Bifröst itself, Heimdall fights back, knowing this would end with him imprisoned, as the former All-Mother is imprisoned under Odin's orders.

 Blinded Heimdall

 When Mangog attacked Asgard, his latest assault left Heimdall blind when the monster took Heimdall's sword and used it to gouge out his eyes.
 Heimdall was treated in time to save his life, but when the War of the Realms began, he was still blinded, with the result that Daredevil took over his duties for a brief period as he was better equipped to 'see' while blind, until his eyes recovered.